How AI Ruined My Favourite Colour

 Preface

-Purple isn't my favourite colour because I think it's pretty.
-It's because of what it pointed at.
-Every fictional sorcerer wore robes of it.
+Since the dawn of time, every sorcerer wore robes of it.
 Every threshold between worlds glowed with it.
-Every cosmic horror, every gateway to the abyss, every villain whose deal was unknowable power had a colour, and that colour was always somewhere on the spectrum between violet and indigo.
+Every cosmic horror, every gateway to the abyss aligned with it.
+Always somewhere on the spectrum between violet and indigo.
 Purple was the colour of mysticism, of the void between stars, of the in-between place neither day nor night nor good nor evil nor this world nor the next.
-It was the colour of being other.
+It was the colour of outer worldly beings.

 What purple used to mean

-Before we get to what AI did, it's worth tracing what AI took.
+Before we get to what AI did, let's dig a bit deeper into its history.

-And then Raven Roth, in the 2003 cartoon.
+One of my biggest inspirations Raven Roth from Teen Titans, the 2003 cartoon.
 A half-demon teenager raised in a parallel dimension, perpetually deadpan, who wore a deep purple cloak and used dark magic and refused to speak louder than necessary.
-For a generation of kids she was the correct aesthetic answer to the question "what would a teenager actually be like if she had powers".
-Not bright like Robin, not loud like Beast Boy, not earnest like Starfire.
-Quiet.
-Cloaked.
-Purple.
-I drew her in the margins of every notebook I had in school.
-She was the recurring character in the concept art I'd sketch when I was supposed to be paying attention to something else.
-The cloak was always the thing I'd get right first.
+To me, she was the correct aesthetic answer to the question "what would a teenager actually be like if they had magical powers".
+She was my muse and inspiration for my doodles and drawings during my school days.

 The Adam Wathan moment